Macaca (term)

 Macaca /pt/ (feminine) and macaco /pt/ (masculine) are the Portuguese words for "monkey" (compare English macaque).
-In Portugal and Portuguese-speaking countries, macaco (plural macacos) is used as a racial slur against black people.
-It can also sometimes be used as an insult against Brazilians in general.
+In Portugal and Portuguese-speaking countries, macaco (plural macacos) is used as a slur against either black people or Brazilians in general.

 Similarly the word "macaque" was used as a racial slur by Belgians in their African colonies.

 The word is sometimes similarly used in English as a slur for dark-skinned people, pronounced /məˈkɑːkə, -koʊ/ or /məˈkækə, -koʊ/.

 Etymology and usage

 According to Robert Edgerton, in the Belgian Congo, colonial Europeans called sub-Saharan Africans macaques—implying that they had lived in the trees until the Europeans arrived.
 The term sale macaque (filthy monkey) was occasionally used as an insult.
 In the ceremony in 1960 in which Congo gained its independence from Belgium, Prime Minister Patrice Lumumba gave a speech accusing Belgian King Baudouin of presiding over "a regime of injustice, suppression, and exploitation" before ad-libbing at the end, Nous ne sommes plus vos macaques!
 (We are no longer your macaques!)
 Lumumba had previously been called a sale macaque by a Belgian woman.

 In the Adventures of Tintin written by Belgian writer-artist Hergé, Captain Haddock uses the term macaque as an insult, along with other random terms.
 In a 1994 essay, literary scholar Patrick Colm Hogan discussed the racist symbolism surrounding the name Makak, the protagonist in Derek Walcott's 1967 play Dream on Monkey Mountain.

 Journalist Taki Theodoracopulos referred to Bianca Jagger, who is of Nicaraguan origin, as macaca mulatta in 1996.
 Theodoracopulos has frequently used racial slurs in his published work.
 In fact Macaca mulatta is the scientific name for the rhesus monkey.